 Our Governing Board

-Larry Kramer has been President of the William and Flora Hewlett Foundation since 2012.
-Under his leadership, the foundation has maintained its commitment to areas of enduring concern, while adapting its approaches and strategies to meet changing circumstances and seize new opportunities.
-He has, at the same time, been instrumental in launching new efforts to respond to pressing and timely problems, such as challenges related to political polarization and cybersecurity.
-Since joining the Hewlett Foundation, he has written and spoken about issues related to effective philanthropy, including the importance of collaboration among funders and the need to provide grantees with long-term support.
+Larry Kramer has been President and Vice Chancellor of the London School of Economics and Political Science since 2024.
+From 2012-2024, he was President of the William and Flora Hewlett Foundation.
+Under his leadership, the foundation undertook major initiatives and launched new efforts on a range of pressing and timely problems, including climate change, democracy, cybersecurity, disinformation, new economics, racial justice, education, women’s reproductive health and rights, global governance, performing arts, and philanthropy itself.
+He wrote and spoke extensively on issues related to effective philanthropy, including the importance of collaboration among funders and the need to provide grantees with long-term support.
 He frequently lectures and writes about broad societal issues, from global climate change to the challenge of maintaining democratic government in the 21st century.
 Before joining the foundation, Larry served from 2004 to 2012 as Richard E. Lang Professor of Law and Dean of Stanford Law School.
 During his tenure, he spearheaded significant educational reforms, pioneering a new model of multidisciplinary legal studies while enlarging the clinical education program and incorporating a public service ethos.
 His teaching and scholarly interests include American legal history, constitutional law, federalism, separation of powers, the federal courts, conflict of laws, and civil procedure.
 At the start of his career, Larry served as law clerk to U.S. Court of Appeals Judge Henry J. Friendly of the Second Circuit and U.S. Supreme Court Justice William J. Brennan Jr. Following his clerkships, Larry served as professor of law at the University of Chicago and University of Michigan law schools.
 He joined the faculty of New York University School of Law in 1994, where he served as Associate Dean for Research and Academics and Russell D. Niles Professor of Law until leaving for Stanford in 2004.
 Before joining Stanford, he also served as a special consultant for Mayer Brown, LLP.
 Larry is a fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society and the American Law Institute.
 He serves as a director on the boards of a number of nonprofit organizations, including the National Constitution Center, Independent Sector, and the ClimateWorks Foundation.
 Larry received an A.B. in Psychology and Religious Studies from Brown University, graduating magna cum laude in 1980, and a J.D. from the University of Chicago Law School, magna cum laude, in 1984.
 He is the author of numerous articles and books, including “The People Themselves: Popular Constitutionalism and Judicial Review.”

-Wendy May-Dreyer, Esq. serves as the Board Chair for iCivics, the nation’s largest civic education provider, founded by Justice Sandra Day O’Connor.
-Wendy has worked with iCivics for over a decade to grow its national leadership, pursue reinvigoration of civic education in our schools, and inspire a new generation toward responsible civic engagement.
-She is a recently retired Partner from Hartline Dacus Barger Dreyer LLP in Dallas, Texas, where Wendy spent over 25 years as a trial lawyer representing national and Fortune 500 companies in litigation, crisis management services, policy directives and national product recall campaigns.
-In addition to iCivics, Wendy now devotes her time to child advocacy work through Dallas CASA and World Vision.
-She also co-founded the Texas Civic Education Coalition, the first comprehensive bi-partisan coalition to bring together educators, policy makers, content providers, and other key stakeholders with a joint goal of bringing back effective and equitable civic education in Texas.
+Wendy May-Dreyer, Esq. is the immediate past Board Chair for iCivics and our longest serving board member.
+Wendy has worked with iCivics for over a decade to grow its national leadership, pursue nonpartisan civic education in our schools, and inspire a new generation toward responsible civic engagement.
+Her deep desire for a national civics awakening correlates with her Denison Ministries partnership offering a biblical worldview to current events.
+Wendy is a retired Partner from Hartline Dacus Barger Dreyer LLP in Dallas, Texas, where Wendy spent over 25 years as a trial lawyer representing national and Fortune 500 companies in litigation, crisis management services, policy directives and national product recall campaigns.
+Wendy also devotes time to child advocacy work through Dallas CASA and World Vision.

 Associate Justice, Supreme Court of the United States

 Sonia Sotomayor, Associate Justice, was born in Bronx, New York, on June 25, 1954.
-She earned a B.A. in 1976 from Princeton University, graduating summa cum laude and receiving the university's highest academic honor.
+She earned a B.A. in 1976 from Princeton University, graduating summa cum laude and a member of Phi Beta Kappa and receiving the Pyne Prize, the highest academic honor Princeton awards to an undergraduate.
 In 1979, she earned a J.D. from Yale Law School where she served as an editor of the Yale Law Journal.
-She thereafter served as Assistant District Attorney in the New York County District Attorney's Office from 1979–1984.
-She then litigated international commercial matters in New York City at Pavia & Harcourt, where she was an associate and then partner from 1984–1992.
+She served as Assistant District Attorney in the New York County District Attorney’s Office from 1979–1984.
+She then litigated international commercial matters in New York City at Pavia & Harcourt, where she served as an associate and then partner from 1984–1992.
 In 1991, President George H.W.
 Bush nominated her to the U.S. District Court, Southern District of New York, and she served in that role from 1992–1998.
-She then served as a judge on the United States Court of Appeals for the Second Circuit from 1998–2009.
+In 1997, she was nominated by President Bill Clinton to the U.S. Court of Appeals for the Second Circuit where she served from 1998–2009.
 President Barack Obama nominated her as an Associate Justice of the Supreme Court on May 26, 2009, and she assumed this role August 8, 2009.

-Jay O’Connor is senior software industry executive with a track record of driving extremely rapid growth, helping transform young businesses into industry leaders, and helping create two multi-billion dollar businesses.
-O’Connor currently serves as Managing Partner at Silver Tree Associates, as a venture partner at Morgan Stanley Expansion Capital, and as an entrepreneur.
+Jay O’Connor is a senior software industry executive with a track record of driving extremely rapid growth, helping transform young businesses into industry leaders, and helping create two multi-billion dollar businesses.
+O’Connor currently serves as CEO of Voices, a software company that operates the largest voice marketplace in the world and provides AI voice solutions.
+He also serves as a venture partner at Morgan Stanley Expansion Capital.
 Previously, as SVP of Worldwide Marketing at NetSuite (NYSE: N), he led the marketing team that grew revenues nearly sevenfold in less than 4 years, and helped NetSuite become one of the world’s leading software as a service companies and go public with a valuation of $1.6 billion.
-Earlier, at Intuit (INTU) he led the marketing and product management team that acquired the first million QuickBooks customers, grew revenues from zero to $80 million in 4 years, grew market share to 72%, and built the foundation for what became a multi-billion dollar business.
+Earlier in his career, at Intuit (INTU) he led the marketing and product management team that acquired the first million QuickBooks customers, grew revenues from zero to $80 million in 4 years, grew market share to 72%, and built the foundation for what became a multi-billion dollar business.
 O’Connor has a passion for driving rapid growth, creating a “wow” product and customer experience, and building outstanding teams.

-Tom Lue is General Counsel at DeepMind, a leading artificial intelligence company headquartered in London with offices in Paris, Montreal, Edmonton, and Mountain View, California.
-Previously, Tom was Deputy General Counsel at Waymo and Senior Counsel at Google where he advised emerging technology teams.
-Tom has also served in the federal government in various roles, including as Acting and Deputy General Counsel at the White House Office of Management and Budget (OMB), and Attorney-Advisor at the Office of Legal Counsel (OLC) at the U.S. Department of Justice.
-He served as a law clerk for Justice Sotomayor on the U.S. Supreme Court and graduated from Harvard Law School.
+Tom Lue is General Counsel & Head of Governance at Google DeepMind.
+Founded in London in 2010, DeepMind was acquired in 2014 by Alphabet, where Tom previously held senior roles.
+At Waymo, Tom was Deputy General Counsel, overseeing regulatory, product, litigation, and employment matters for Alphabet’s autonomous driving technology company.
+As Senior Counsel at Google, he advised emerging technology teams on legal issues regarding AI and machine learning.
+Tom has also served in the federal government in various key roles, including as Acting and Deputy General Counsel at the White House Office of Management and Budget (OMB), and Attorney-Advisor at the Office of Legal Counsel (OLC) at the U.S. Department of Justice.
+He was a law clerk for Judge Gerard E. Lynch on the Southern District of New York, Judge Reena Raggi on the U.S. Court of Appeals for the Second Circuit, and Justice Sonia Sotomayor on the U.S. Supreme Court.
+Prior to his government service, Tom worked at the law firm of Wachtell, Lipton, Rosen & Katz.
+Tom has taught courses as a Lecturer in Law at Stanford and Columbia, and is a member of the American Law Institute.

-The founder and CEO of Foggy-Paxton Consulting, Andrea Foggy-Paxton, has devoted her career to expanding excellence and equity in education in the non-profit sector, including hands-on experience with translating theory into practice and implementing innovative new curricula in the classroom.
-She served as the Managing Director for Partner Strategy for the Broad Center and oversaw the L.A.
-Promise Fund Schools Committee.
+The founder of the Social Studies Accelerator at Education Leaders of Color, Andrea Foggy-Paxton, has devoted her career to expanding excellence and equity in education in the non-profit sector, including hands-on experience with translating theory into practice and implementing innovative new curricula in the classroom.
+She served as the Managing Director for Partner Strategy for the Broad Center.
 Previously, she was the executive vice president at Reasoning Mind, a nonprofit organization dedicated to providing first-rate math instruction for all students and worked for the Bill & Melinda Gates Foundation, developing and managing innovations in professional development, high-school transformation, college completion and personalized-learning grants.
-Previously, she worked for L.A.
+Previously, she served in leadership roles at the Tavis Smiley Foundation, L.A.
 Youth at Work, Rock the Vote, and Freedom Schools.
+She is currently a member of the Los Angeles County Board of Education and the Greater Los Angeles Education Foundation Board.

 Managing Director and COO (Retired), Blue Meridian Partners